balotofi/Py4OrbMec/README.md

 The /code folder contains base code used in each class while the /resources folder contains the pdfs of the presentations shown in the classes.

-🚀 Kickstart your Python space adventure! 🚀

-There will be assignments so you can reinforce what you learn.
-Always ask questions and have fun!

 ### Prerequisites